Creator Questions: Getting started

 If the card on file is no longer active, one of the following typically happens:

 - If the original card used was attached to an account, as most debit and credit cards are, the bank will see the incoming credit on an expired card and roll it into the appropriate account.

 - Our payments processor uses an updater service that will know if a card number is no longer valid and has been replaced with a new valid number.
 In this case, the credit would have been issued to the valid card number.

 If the two options above do not apply to a backer’s situation, you’ll see an error message when trying to issue the refund.
 In this situation, the refund will need to be issued outside of Kickstarter.

 Creator Questions: Stripe Payments

 You’ll set up your account directly through Kickstarter, on the Account tab of project build.
 We're partnered with Stripe for this process, and it should only take a few minutes to complete!

-This process will require you to set your fund recipient, verify your identity, register your ACH-enabled bank account, and verify your contact details.
+This process will require you to set your fund recipient, verify your identity, register your ACH-enabled checking account, and verify your contact details.
 Please note that this process must be fully completed in order to launch your project.